veloren/book/src/contributors/working-with-git.md

 cargo clean
 ```

-**NOTE**: Keep in mind that cargo will need to recompile all dependencies which can take a long time.
+**NOTE:** Keep in mind that cargo will need to recompile all dependencies which can take a long time.

 ## Updating the Rust toolchain